 Flavor Profiles: Cold Brew Tea vs. Hot Brewed Tea

 When you classically brew tea with hot water, the leaves release all individual aromas into the water within a few minutes.
-Keeping an eye on the clock is worth it since the tea is supposed to not steep for too short or too long, otherwise it does not reach its full potential.
+Keeping an eye on the clock is worth it, as the tea should not steep for too short or too long, otherwise it does not reach its full potential.

 When brewing with cold water, you give the tea leaves more time.
 Depending on the type of tea, the Cold Brew method takes a steeping time of 3-12 hours!
 A cold infusion releases fewer bitter substances from the tea leaves than hot water, giving your cup of tea gentle and mild flavors.
 Moreover, the longer steeping allows other subtler notes to come to the surface, which otherwise remain in the background with hot brewing.
 Cold brewing, therefore, means giving your tea more time.